thetremendous/shuvler-game/ReadMe.md

-# **SHUVLER \- Telegram Crypto Mining Game**
+# **SHUVLER \- Crypto Mining Game**

-Welcome to SHUVLER, an engaging Telegram-based crypto minigame built on the Solana blockchain.
+Welcome to SHUVLER, an engaging crypto minigame built on the Solana blockchain.
 This application provides a modern, interactive experience where players can mine the fictional SHUVLER (SHV) cryptocurrency, upgrade their gear, and compete for higher earnings.

 This project is built as a web application using React and Vite, designed to be integrated as a Telegram Mini App.
 It features a complete user interface and simulates all core gameplay mechanics, including wallet connection and staking.